flucoma/flucoma-docs/doc/BufNoveltySlice.rst

 :control numChans:

-   For multichannel srcBuf, how many channel should be summed.
+   For multichannel srcBuf, how many channels should be summed.

 :control indices: